purplesusan/cadence-client-1/docs/workflows.md

 }
 ```

+Signals have the following properties:
+- Signals have a name.
+There are no restrictions on the message format.
+- Signals are received by the workflow through a named channel.
+- Signals do not have to be pre-registered with a service; they appear on the fly.
+- Signals are part of the execution state and have the same strong durability guarantees.

 ## ContinueAsNew workflow completion

 Workflows that need to rerun periodically could naively be implemented as a big **for loop** with a